-For NASBP and SFAA members who persuade a public or private construction project owner or lender to require surety bonds on a project.
+For NASBP and SFAA members who persuade a private construction project owner or lender to require surety bonds on a project.

 - Nominations may be made by the person seeking the Tiger Trust or from another party familiar with the facts of the situation.

 - Applicants must complete the online nomination form.
 The nomination must demonstrate that the owner or lender of a specific construction project was persuaded to require surety bonds due to the candidate’s personal efforts or influence.
 The applicant must include details of how he or she convinced the owner or lender to require a bond along with documentation from the owner or lender on official letterhead verifying the candidate’s role in persuading the owner or lender.
 (Submit documentation via the online nomination form or e-mail to Brian Muhlbach.

 - NASBP and SFAA may use materials or information from the entries to promote surety bonds in joint promotional materials, as well as SFAA and NASBP publications and websites.

 - Entries must be received online no later than Friday, March 24, 2023.
 (Documentation will be accepted separately from the online nomination form via e-mail but must be received no later than March 24, 2023.)

 - For questions contact Brian Muhlbach.